Why Choose Johns Hopkins for Liver, Biliary and Pancreatic Cancer Surgery

 Advanced Cancer Treatment

-We treat metastatic and advanced cancers that may not be able to be removed surgically (unresectable).
+We treat metastatic and advanced cancers that others may deem ineligible for surgical removal (unresectable).

 Minimally Invasive Hepato-Pancreato-Biliary (HPB) Surgery